Top 12 Software Development Methodologies and Its Advantages / DisadvantagesApr 15, 2015

 - This methodology needs experienced team members only.
 If the team consists of people who are novices, the project cannot be completed within exact time frame.

-These above methodologies are very important which are mostly used for various software development projects.
-Moreover, all these methodologies work well in certain projects.
-It often happens that one methodology that is suited for particular project may not be suited for another project.
+These above software development methodologies are very important which are mostly used for various software development projects.
+Moreover, all these methodologies work well in certain projects depending upon the nature of the project.
+It often happens that one methodology that is suited for a particular project may not be suited for another project.
 Moreover, none of these methodologies are foolproof as each has its own pros and cons of using.
-So, developers must have information about all these methodologies before selecting any of these development methods for their software development projects.
+So, software developers must have information about all these methodologies before selecting any of these development methods for their software development projects.

 TatvaSoft is a CMMi Level 3 and Microsoft Gold Certified Software Development Company offering customized software solutions on diverse technology platforms, like Microsoft, Java, PHP, Open Source, BI, and Mobile.
 We serve clientele across the industries and globe with offices in US, UK, Australia, Middle East and Development Center in India.